User738git/MENT2K/README.md

 ## Installation

-Just put "MENT2K" which is located in /Theme/ in this repo into ~/.themes. remember to apply the theme and write "xfce4-panel --restart" in the terminal when you are finished rearranging icons on the xfce panel.
+Just put "MENT2K" which is located in /Theme/ in this repo into ~/.themes.

+Remember to apply the theme and write "xfce4-panel --restart" in the terminal when you are finished rearranging icons on the xfce panel.

 ### Install the LibreOffice icon theme from Chicago95:
 [Click here](https://github.com/grassmunk/Chicago95/blob/master/Extras/libreoffice-chicago95-iconset/README.md) for installing the LibreOffice Chicago95 icon theme.